 Naminda didn’t shy away from studies and was an enthusiastic learner; after his A/L examination together with a bunch of his friends he applied to the Ceylon Hotel School in Bandarawela where he completed basic level courses in housekeeping, front office, cookery, restaurant and bar.
 Determined to excel in the hospitality industry Naminda went on to obtain a Management Diploma in Hotel & Catering Operations specializing in housekeeping from the Sri Lanka Institute of Tourism & Hotel Management in Colombo.
 It was no surprise that he was awarded the best student in his batch for his steadfast nature proved in his daily work.
 He shone further during his industrial training at Koggala Beach Hotel, Taj Exotica Bentota and Galadari Hotel, which paved way for a management traineeship at John Keells Hotels, where he worked within his expertise as housekeeping executive at both Cinnamon Wild and former Chaaya Village Habarana.
 During this time he attended a Professional Development Program in Dubai, UAE conducted by the Emirates Academy of Hospitality Management.
 Naminda then went on to work with Cinnamon Hotels & Resorts in Sri Lanka and the Maldives for five years and also at Avani Bentota, where he underwent a Professional Exposure Training Program with Minor International Hotels (Anantara Hua Hin and Marriot Hotel) in Thailand, and also at Club Palm Bay before he joined the Jetwing family in 2013.

 In a matter of three years he soon showed signs of leadership which allowed him to breeze through the roles of Executive Housekeeper, Rooms Division Manager and Assistant Manager at Jetwing Yala.
-Having deep respect for Gamunu Srilal, General Manager at Jetwing Yala, Naminda followed in his leadership footsteps.
+Having deep respect for Gamunu Srilal, former General Manager at Jetwing Yala, Naminda followed in his leadership footsteps.
 Naminda’s talents and capabilities stood out from the rest, his belief in maintaining high guest satisfaction led him to pay extreme attention to detail in the interest of upholding high standards.
-This complimented with his warm nature enriched his charisma making him one of the youngest managers in the family.
-Always up for a challenge Naminda was enthusiastic in taking the role of Resident Manager at Jetwing Kaduruketha, which took him back to his roots of being well within nature.
-He goes on to say that "Jetwing Kadudruketha always reminds me of my home - it has many similarities.
-It gives me great pleasure to be working with this environment and people."
-Having big plans for the property Naminda passionately works closely with his associates and villagers to collectively offer a personalized service in a unique setting.
+This complimented with his warm nature enriched his charisma making him one of the youngest managers in the family when he took up the role of General Manager of Jetwing Kaduruketha.
+Always up for a challenge Naminda was enthusiastic in taking on his new role as General Manager at Jetwing Yala, which takes him back to his roots of being well within nature.
+Having big plans for the property Naminda passionately works closely with his associates to offer a memorable service to each guest visiting the heart of Sri Lankas wildlife.

 Naminda met his beautiful wife in the hospitality industry and he enjoys spending time with his daughter during his free time.